kevinwang1011/twitter-twitch-notification-bot/README.md

+# THIS IS A PROJECT FULLY DEVELOPED BY AI

+# USE IT AT YOUR OWN RISK

 # Twitter-Twitch Notification Bot

 A simple Python bot that monitors a Twitch channel and automatically posts to Twitter/X when the stream goes live.